 The Agent is Faction's backcountry touring ski, designed for earned turns.
 Light enough to skin uphill without destroying your legs, but substantial enough to actually ski well on the descent.
 That balance is harder to achieve than it sounds — most touring skis sacrifice downhill performance for uphill efficiency, or vice versa.

-The Agent uses a paulownia core (lighter than poplar) and carbon reinforcement to keep weight down while maintaining torsional rigidity.
-It's not as damp as the Dictator, but it's significantly more composed than ultralight touring skis that feel like wet noodles on hardpack.
+The Agent uses a Karuba core (a paulownia-type wood, lighter than poplar) and carbon reinforcement to keep weight down while maintaining torsional rigidity.
+It's not as damp as a metal-built resort ski like the Dancer Ti, but it's far more composed than the ultralight touring skis that feel like wet noodles on hardpack.

 Construction Philosophy

-Faction builds most of its skis around poplar and paulownia woodcores.
+Faction builds most of its skis around poplar and Karuba woodcores.
 Poplar is the workhorse — strong, relatively light, good vibration absorption.
-Paulownia is even lighter, used in the touring line and some freestyle models where swing weight matters.
+Karuba (a paulownia-type wood) is even lighter, used in the touring line where swing weight matters.

 Across the lineup, Faction uses a sintered base (faster, more durable, holds wax better than extruded) and a full sidewall construction rather than cap construction.
 Sidewalls provide better edge hold and a more precise feel underfoot.
 These aren't budget shortcuts — Faction builds skis to perform, even at their lower price points.